ArchipelagoMW/Archipelago/worlds/terraria/docs/setup_en.md

 1. Subscribe to [the mod](https://steamcommunity.com/sharedfiles/filedetails/?id=2922217554) on Steam
 2. Open tModLoader
-3. Go to "Workshop" -> "Manage Mods" and enable the Archipelago mod
+3. Go to **Workshop -> Manage Mods** and enable the Archipelago mod
    - If tModLoader states that you need version 1.4.3, follow the following steps
      1. Close tModLoader
-     2. Right-Click tModLoader in Steam and select "Properties"
+     2. Right-Click tModLoader in Steam and select **Properties**
-     3. Navigate to "Betas" -> "Beta Participation"
+     3. Navigate to **Betas -> Beta Participation**
-     4. Select "1.4.3-legacy - Legacy - Stable tModLoader for Terraria 1.4.3"
+     4. Select **1.4.3-legacy - Legacy - Stable tModLoader for Terraria 1.4.3**
      5. Update tModLoader through Steam
      6. Open tModLoader and navigate back to the **Manage Mods** menu
 4. tModLoader will say that it needs to refresh; exit this menu, and it will do this automatically
 5. Once tModLoader finishes loading, the Archipelago mod is finished installing; you can now [connect to an Archipelago game](#joining-an-archipelago-game-in-terraria).

-This mod may not work with mods that significantly alter progression or vanilla features.
+This mod might not work with mods that significantly alter progression or vanilla features.
 It is highly recommended to use utility mods and features to speed up gameplay, such as:

 - Journey Mode